 Do create rewards

-Team Rewards are a fantastic way to help your team celebrate, something we’ve found teams often forget to do.
-Celebrating is a form of gratitude, and when we do it together, it’s great at nurturing our relationships with each other.
+Team Rewards are a fantastic way to help your team celebrate, something I’ve found teams often forget to do.
+Celebrating is a form of gratitude, and when we do it together, it’s excellent at nurturing our relationships with each other.

-When we studied people using rewards, we discovered an incredible taco stat.
-Companies who have rewards people redeem send 60% more recognition messages than those that don’t.
-That’s a huge boost in appreciation!
+When I studied people using rewards, I discovered an incredible taco stat.
+Companies that have rewards people redeem send 60% more recognition messages than those that don’t.
+That’s a considerable boost in appreciation!

-Long story short, adding a few rewards can add value to the tacos you give and improves the outcomes of your taco economy.
-You can see some of the most popular reward ideas by clicking here.
+Long story short, adding a few rewards can add value to the tacos you give and improve your taco economy’s outcomes.